OliviaSil/OliviaSil/README.md

 - 👋 Hi, I’m @OliviaSil
-- 👀 I’m interested in Travel and Classic Music
+- 👀 I’m interested in Travel and Classical Music
 - 🌱 I’m currently learning english and Swift
 - 💞️ I’m looking to collaborate on iOS projects
 - 📫 How to reach me +375447155224